 How To:

-1. Add ingredients to a food processor and blend until well incorporated.
+1. Add ingredients to a bowl and mix gently with a fork.
+After everything looks well incorporated, use a hand mixer to finish it off.
+Beat on high speed for 30 seconds.
 Frost cake.
 This frosting yields enough for one layer of cake (the above recipe baked in one 9 inch cake pan).

 Recipe Notes: